azoth-lang/azoth.language.reference/src/capability-expressions.md

     ;
 ```

-## Implicit Move and Mutate
+## Implicit Move

 When calling a method, the self parameter can cause an implicit move or mutate.
 If the self
 parameter is `iso self` then an implicit move can occur when calling the method.
-If the self
-parameter is `mut self` then an implicit mutate can occur when calling the method.